aws-solutions-library-samples/guidance-for-connecting-automated-inputs-to-contact-centers-on-aws/source/iot_simulator/README.md

 7. Inject anomaly.

+- Go to the AWS Console.
+AWS IOT -> MQTT test client -> Subscribe to a Topic -> # .
+You should see the telemetry data.
 - Now go to the publish tab --> aircon/commands/aircon_1 (Please change it to your device name if needed.)
 - Publish command to aircon/commands/aircon_1: {"action": "set_wattage_mode", "wattage_mode": "abnormal"}
 - Publish command to aircon/commands/aircon_1: {"action": "set_wattage_mode", "wattage_mode": "normal"}